thorsten/phpMyFAQ/documentation/documentation.md

 **8.1. <a id="8.1"></a>phpMyFAQ development**

-phpMyFAQ is developed using PHP and JavaScript.
+phpMyFAQ is developed using PHP, JavaScript and SCSS.

 [back to top][64]

 * * *

-### **8.2. <a id="8.2"></a>rest/json API**
+### **8.2. <a id="8.2"></a>REST/JSON API**

-Beginning with version 2.6 phpMyFAQ will offer more and more interfaces to access phpMyFAQ installations with other clients like the iPhone. phpMyFAQ includes a rest/json interface and offers an API for various services like fetching the phpMyFAQ version and the phpMyFAQ API version.
+phpMyFAQ offers interfaces to access phpMyFAQ installations with other clients like the iPhone. phpMyFAQ includes a REST/JSON interface and offers an API for various services like fetching the phpMyFAQ version and the phpMyFAQ API version.
 Currently we implemented an interface for the search, the possibility to fetch all categories, all FAQ entries for a selected category and a FAQ entry.

 You can call the resources with the following URIs: